evaaaaawu/evaaaaawu.com/src/content/en/react-overview.md

 featured: true
 ---

 I've spent a considerable amount of time recently trying to understand React.
-I want to document my current understanding of its basic structure, so this article will attempt to provide an overview perspective, hoping to show the big picture of React.
+I want to document my current understanding of its basic structure, so this article will attempt to provide an overview perspective, showing the big picture of React.
 If I want to delve into more specific details, I'll write separate articles for those topics.

 ## Table of Contents